GoodnessJames/simple_shell/README.md

 - **Execute:** Execute the shell program by typing: ./hsh

-This will take you straight into the custom shell environment.
-To verify of you issued the right command, you should notice a change in the command prompt by spotting the smiling emoji.
-You can interact with the command line as much as you can by issuing valid shell commands.
+Upon issuing the above command, you should notice a change in the command prompt by spotting the smiling emoji.
+You can interact with the shell as much as you want by issuing valid shell commands.

   **Exit:** When you are done and want to exit, type "exit" to exit the shell prompt or press the key combination: Ctrl + D.